rektide/opencode-beads/README.md

 ## Navigation

 Dumping the entire Beads issue-tracking into OpenCode's Todo is almost certainly not what we want: in many cases we expect that to be far too big.
 Nav is a set of tools for discovery, and which more, like a directory, it helps us to walk into the tree of tasks, to an area of focus.
 Other tools will likely be constrained by the nav tool.

+# Unofficial

+Note that opencode-beads is not a formal project of either OpenCode nor Beads, not built by either team.
+This is an independent and unaffiliated effort.